 It includes banana flowers, roasted peanuts, crunchy pork rind, carambola, fresh herbs, chili sauce, and shrimp paste.
 They work together to create a symphony of textures and flavors.
 In terms of appearance, cơm hến is a riot of colors.
 There is bright red from chili, chartreuse from carambola, green from vegetables, purple from shrimp paste, brown from peanuts, and finally white shades from clams and rice.

 Sticky rice is widely consumed across Asia.
-From Japan, Thailand to Indonesia, each has its own way of cooking this staple food.
+From Japan, and Thailand to Indonesia, each has its own way of cooking this staple food.
 In Vietnam, sticky rice appears in a wide range of dishes such as festive cuisine, pastries, and desserts.
 But the most popular recipe with this ingredient as the base is xôi.

 The term “xôi” is used to describe any dish that is made of steamed sticky rice.
 It has a denser structure and is tackier than traditional rice.
 Due to these attributes, xôi is popular as on-the-go breakfasts or mid-day snacks.
 Diversity is another feature of this dish.
 Until now no one can keep track of how many sortes of xôi are in Vietnam because each region seems to have its own variations.
 But generally, it can be categorized into savory and sweet options.